kartonfarkas/api_docs/source/integrations/automation_center/node_trigger_endpoint.rst

 * Please use the suite API v2 to retrieve contact information based on the *user_id* or *list_id*.

-* Note that user lists are deleted after ??? hours, so your service needs to resolve the *list_id* to the actual user data within that timeframe.
+* Note that user lists are deleted after 1 hour, so your service needs to resolve the *list_id* to the actual user data within that timeframe.

 * If your service is specific to a customer, or a small set of customers, then use a regular API user/secret pair, and maintain the keys for your customers in your service itself.
 You can access the Suite API through the external endpoint: ‘/api/v2’